rasmusbrottwitt/coronavirus/README.md

 ### Potential reopening
 Following the lockdown and the flattening of the curves, the natural next step would be to look at when to open up again.
 For every day the country is closed, money is slipping out of the economies, and governments have to write big checks to keep the wheels going for companies and individuals.

-To do this we can look at the true number of infected.
+To do this is it necessary to look at the true number of infected.
 The average time from infection to death is 17 days.
 This means that if the true mortality rate is 1% then if 1 person dies today was there 100 infected 17 days ago.
 This information can together with the avg. growth rate for the virus be used to give an estimate of the true number of infected in each country.
 <iframe
         src="Charts/webpage010.png"
         width="900" height="400"